AcaAac/DL/README.md

 ### Description

-This assignment involves the implementation and training of a Convolutional Neural Network (CNN) for image classification.
+This assignment involves the implementation and training of a Convolutional Neural Network (CNN) for image classification and a CMT Model from English to Spanish.
 The homework folder includes the problem sheet, the submitted code, and the comprehensive report.

 ### Installation